xiaoyinshuang/xiaoyinshuang.github.io/_pages/about.md

 Openings
 ======
+**GRA Positions:** Thank you for your interest in the COSINE Lab!
+Currently, we do not have any fully funded GRA positions available.
+However, our group is growing, and we will reopen applications as soon as new funding becomes available.
+Please check back in the future!

 **Ph.D.
-Positions:** My research group, the [COSINE LAB](https://cosine-lab.github.io/cosinelab.org/), will have one fully funded Ph.D. openings starting in Spring 2026 or Fall 2026.
-If you’re interested in research about complex systems, network science, or data-driven design.
-I’d love to hear from you!
-To apply, please email me at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*GRA Application to Cosine Lab*.” and include your CV, transcripts, and a brief summary of your research interests and experience.
-For full details, see the [*Call For Application*](/files/PhD_Recuit_Cosine_Lab_CSU.pdf)
+Students:** We are always looking for passionate minds to join us!
+If you are excited about complex systems, network science, or data-driven design, I would love to hear from you.
+Please feel free to reach out to me at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*Prospective Ph.D.
+Student to COSINE Lab*.” and include your CV, transcripts, and a brief summary of your research interests and experience.
+We’re excited to welcome new Cosiners to our team!

-**Undergrad and MS students:** If my research topics excite you, don't hesitate to reach out at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*Perspective Undergrad / MS to Cosine Lab*.”
+**Undergrad and MS Students:** If my research topics excite you, don't hesitate to reach out at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*Perspective Undergrad / MS to Cosine Lab*.”
 I’m always happy to chat about research opportunities, collaborations, or just share more about our work.

 Due to the high volume of emails, I may not be able to respond to every inquiry individually.
 However, I carefully review all submissions and will reach out to candidates who are a strong fit for available opportunities.
 Thank you for your understanding and patience.